-Investec strengthens its support of South African golf
+Investec strengthens its support of South African golf and Netstar partners with Sunshine Tour to drive SA golf excellence through data intelligence

 - Sunshine Tour

-- 2 min read
+- 4 min read

 Investec has significantly strengthened its commitment to South African golf with the extension of its comprehensive support of the men’s and women’s professional game as well as the development of the game.
 The extended partnership reinforces Investec's long-term commitment to South African sport and the pathways that help local talent compete on the biggest international stages.